SpeedStep

-Enhanced SpeedStep is a series of dynamic frequency scaling technologies (codenamed Geyserville and including SpeedStep, SpeedStep II, and SpeedStep III) built into some Intel microprocessors that allow the clock speed of the processor to be dynamically changed (to different P-states) by software.
+Enhanced SpeedStep is a series of dynamic frequency scaling technologies (codenamed Geyserville and including SpeedStep, SpeedStep II, and SpeedStep III) built into some Intel's microprocessors that allow the clock speed of the processor to be dynamically changed (to different P-states) by software.
 This allows the processor to meet the instantaneous performance needs of the operation being performed, while minimizing power draw and heat generation.
 EIST (SpeedStep III) was introduced in several Prescott 6 series in the first quarter of 2005, namely the Pentium 4 660.
 Intel Speed Shift Technology (SST) was introduced in Intel Skylake Processor.

 Enhanced Intel SpeedStep Technology is sometimes abbreviated as EIST.
-Intel's trademark of "INTEL SPEEDSTEP" was cancelled due to the trademark being invalidated in 2012.
+Intel's trademark of "Intel SpeedStep" was canceled due to the trademark being invalidated in 2012.

 Explanation

 Running a processor at high clock speeds allows for better performance.
 However, when the same processor is run at a lower frequency (speed), it generates less heat and consumes less power.
 In many cases, the core voltage can also be reduced, further reducing power consumption and heat generation.
 By using SpeedStep, users can select the balance of power conservation and performance that best suits them, or even change the clock speed dynamically as the processor burden changes.

 The power consumed by a CPU with a capacitance C, running at frequency f and voltage V is approximately:

 For a given processor, C is a fixed value.
 However, V and f can vary considerably.
 For example, for a 1.6 GHz Pentium M, the clock frequency can be stepped down in 200 MHz decrements over the range from 1.6 to 0.6 GHz.
 At the same time, the voltage requirement decreases from 1.484 to 0.956 V. The result is that the power consumption theoretically goes down by a factor of 6.4.
 In practice, the effect may be smaller because some CPU instructions use less energy per tick of the CPU clock than others.
 For example, when an operating system is not busy, it tends to issue x86 halt (HLT) instructions, which suspend operation of parts of the CPU for a time period, so it uses less energy per tick of the CPU clock than when executing productive instructions in its normal state.
 For a given rate of work, a CPU running at a higher clock rate will execute a greater proportion of HLT instructions.
 The simple equation which relates power, voltage and frequency above also does not take into account the static power consumption of the CPU.
 This tends not to change with frequency, but does change with temperature and voltage.
-Hot electrons, and electrons exposed to a stronger electric field are more likely to migrate across a gate as "gate leakage" current, leading to an increase in static power consumption.

-Older processors such as the Pentium 4-M, which use older versions of SpeedStep, have fewer clock-speed increments.
-SpeedStep technology is partly responsible for the reduced power consumption of Intel's Pentium M processor, part of the Centrino brand.